Ever had an idea to wear a certain outfit, but realized that you were missing a few wardrobe basics?

-4. Dressy Tank Top/Camisole: When a white button up shirt is a bit too warm to wear under your suit due to the weather, a dressy tank top or camisole will work perfectly.
+4. Dressy Tank Top/Camisole: When a white button up shirt is a bit too warm to wear under your suit due to the weather, a dressy tank top, camisole, or even a sleeveless top will work perfectly.

 Dressy tanks and camisoles look very chic, so you definitely want to stock up on a few.

 I have no idea why, but right now I’m obsessed with them!